 The cable systems were designed with two design options, each with two possible voltage ratings.
 The first design (base design) is based on the premise that the SUPPLY LN2 (liquid nitrogen) flows through the central canal of the support former for the cable and the RETURN LN2 flows in an annulus surrounding the dielectric (Fig. 1).
 In this design, the SUPPLY LN2 stream is at high voltage.
 High-voltage bushings will be required at each refrigeration station for the cooling of the cryogen.
 The second design (Demko design) is based on the premise that both the SUPPLY and RETURN LN2 streams will be on the grounded side of the dielectric (Fig. 2).
-This design will eliminate the high-voltage bushings at each refrigeration station for the SUPPLY LN2 to circulate.
-The cryogenic system was designed based on [1].
+This design will eliminate the highvoltage bushings at each refrigeration station for the SUPPLY LN2 to circulate.
+The cryogenic systems for both design options were designed based on [4].